 Cooking Corbina Sustainably

-When enjoying corbina, it’s important to consider sustainability.
-Overfishing and habitat degradation can impact the availability of this prized fish.
+When enjoying corbina, think about sustainability.
+Overfishing and habitat damage can hurt this fish’s availability.

 - Purchase from reputable local fisheries that prioritize sustainable practices.